acierto/email-inputs/README.md

 # How to run tests

-Here is 2 types of tests - unit tests and integration tests.
+Here are 2 types of tests - unit tests and integration tests.
 To run only unit tests you can use this command:
 `./gradlew gulpUnitTests`